merkuriy2030-jpg/Project-Global-Developer-Landscape-Analysis/README.md

-Project: Global Developer Landscape Analysis (Stack Overflow Survey Data)Project Description:Analyzed a large-scale dataset from the annual Stack Overflow Developer Survey using the Pandas library.
-The goal was to uncover key IT industry trends, technology popularity, salary distributions, and demographic profiles of modern tech professionals.
-Key Contributions & Workflow:
-Data Wrangling & Cleaning: Handled a massive dataset by managing missing values (NaN), filtering noise, and optimizing data types for efficient processing.
+Title: Stack Overflow Developer Survey Analysis Technologies used:Python (Programming Language)Pandas & NumPy (Data Wrangling and Analytics) Jupyter Notebook / Google Colab (Development Environment) Git & GitHub
+General Description:This project is a comprehensive data analysis of the global IT ecosystem based on the annual Stack Overflow Developer Survey dataset.
+It involves processing massive real-world survey responses to uncover patterns in software development, technology adoption, and work environments.
+Project Idea:The core idea of the project is to use exploratory data analysis (EDA) and descriptive statistics to build a clear demographic and professional profile of modern developers, tracking global industry benchmarks and tech popularity.
+My Tasks:
+Loaded, cleaned, and structured a large-scale dataset, successfully handling missing values (NaN).
+Parsed and analyzed multi-response text data (e.g., lists of programming languages separated by semicolons).
-Descriptive Statistics: Computed measures of central tendency (mean, median, mode) and quantiles to evaluate developer experience levels and global compensation.
+Applied descriptive statistics to compute measures of central tendency (mean, median, mode) and quantiles for developer salaries and experience.
-Handling Multi-Response Variables: Cleaned and parsed multi-select text fields (e.g., lists of technologies and programming languages) to calculate exact percentage distributions.
-Grouping & Aggregation: Segmented data by countries, developer roles, and experience levels using .groupby() and .agg() to compare salaries and tech stack preferences.
+Performed data segmentation using grouping and aggregation operations (.groupby() and .agg()) to compare compensation across countries and roles.
-Results:Transformed raw survey data into structured, easy-to-read tabular reports.
-Identified the top 5 programming languages, global median salaries across regions, and key insights regarding remote work trends.
+Project Result:Successfully transformed raw, unformatted survey data into structured tabular reports.
+Generated clear insights on the top programming languages, calculated global salary benchmarks across different regions, and highlighted modern remote work trends among developers.
-Tech Stack: Python (Pandas, NumPy), Google Colaboratory, GitHub.